-RG 000.76 We will consider granting an exemption from substantive parts of the trade repository regulatory regime, with appropriate conditions, where an overseas trade repository is regulated as a trade repository in its home jurisdiction (i.e. where its principal place of business is located), and we are satisfied that the criteria outlined in RG 000.70 are satisfied.
+RG 249.74 We will consider granting an exemption from substantive parts of the trade repository regulatory regime, with appropriate conditions, where an overseas trade repository is regulated as a trade repository in its home jurisdiction (i.e. where its principal place of business is located), and we are satisfied that the criteria outlined in RG 249.68 are satisfied.

-RG 000.77 Where an overseas trade repository is covered by an overseas regulatory regime, we may determine that, instead of an exemption, it is preferable for the operator to remain subject to requirements under the Corporations Act in the interests of users, ASIC and other regulators, financial markets or the general public.

-RG 000.78 In such instances, we may perform our function, in accordance with s902A, of supervising trade repositories 'to such an extent as ASIC considers appropriate' by satisfying ourselves that the supervision of the repository provided by the overseas regulatory regime in that country is adequate.

-These provisions are discussed in more detail in Section D.
+- RG 249.75 Where an overseas trade repository is covered by an overseas regulatory regime, we may determine that instead of an exemption it is preferable for the operator to remain subject to requirements under the Corporations Act in the interests of users, ASIC and other regulators, financial markets or the general public. - RG 249.76 In such instances, we may perform our supervisory function in accordance with s902A, to the extent we consider appropriate, by satisfying ourselves that the supervision of the repository provided by the overseas regulatory regime in that country is adequate.
+This provision is discussed in more detail in Section D.